 Any dog, regardless of the breed, whether purebred or not, can have eye stains.
 White dogs are more likely to have visible tear stains on their face because the pigment in their tears will show up against the white hair as reddish-brown streaks.
 Dogs with long hair on their face may also be more prone to excessive tearing because the hair wicks tears away from the eye and onto the face.

 Short-nosed dog breeds, such as Shih Tzu, Pekingese, Maltese, and Pugs may be more prone to eye staining because they often have shallow eye sockets or hair growth in the skin folds around their eyes.
-Cocker Spaniels and Poodles are also prone to blocked tear ducts.
+Cocker Spaniels and Poodles may be prone to blocked tear ducts.

 Eliminate the source of irritation.
 This might include keeping hair near the eyes trimmed very short and treating infection, glaucoma, or other eye problems.